Peroxide Rubber

 Silane bonding is water resistant and gives an excellent bond strength in wet conditions.

-Silane treatments can be used in many product applications, but the silane technology is particularly good for meta-aramid fabrics bonding to peroxide curing silicone rubber.
+Silane treatments can be used in many product applications, but the silane technology is particularly good for meta-aramid and nylon fabric bonding to peroxide curing silicone rubber.
 One of the most common applications is high temperature silicone hoses, where the meta-aramid fabric provides the strength, the fire resistance and the high temperature performance.

 Silanes can also be used for polyester and glass adhesion to silicone rubber.
 For this combination, customers have a choice between two Compotex bonding solutions, the silane technology and the Compotex PS technology.